katcipis/sophia/notes/books/philosophy-software-design.md

 * Dependencies
 * Obscurity

-I'm very fond to dependencies as a cause because it models well when you think your code is simple because it is only 3 lines of code, but it uses a framework that is thousands of lines of code and introduces a lot of unknown unknowns.
+I'm very fond to dependencies as a cause because I seen a lot of people thinking their code is simple because it is only 3 lines of code, but it uses a framework that is thousands of lines of code and introduces a lot of unknown unknowns.
 This is by far the most tricky cause of complexity and the one that is most ignored on "modern" software